Autism Seen Developmentally

 Sylwester and Sara, parents of Ellena (5 years)

 ATTENTION!
-Register here for the Training days NETZWORK FLOORTIME on 27-28.1.2023 in Munich with the unique opportunity to meet and network with like-minded people!
+Sign up for the DIRFloortime International MEETING on 19-20.1.2024 in Munich with the unique opportunity to get to know and network with like-minded people

 I am Sibylle Janert and have been working with families, children and autism for over 30 years.
 As a psychologist, I have developed a relational therapeutic developmental approach that sees feelings and sensory-emotional states of mind as central to developing relationships and positive communication in the family.
 I have observed the rise of diagnoses and attention around the 'autism word' for over 30 years from an independent perspective, preferring the term 'autistic-like' as a non-judgmental description with a focus on the infinite individual developmental possibilities of each person.
 I am certain that autism is not 'a something or a defect that the child has'.